anga13/punchclock/README.md

 # punchclock
-A simple MERN-like application for the course II1302 @ KTH
+A simple MERN-like application for the course II1302 at the Royal Institute of Technology.